sonwh98/wgpu-android-desktop-web/README.md

-# android-wgpu
+# wgpu-android-desktop-web
-Drawing a triangle with low level graphics library is surprisingly difficulty.
-This is an example of how to get started on WebGPU for Android/Web/Desktop so you can quickly bootstrap your own project.
+Drawing a triangle with low level graphics library like WebGPU is surprisingly difficulty.
+This is an example of how to get started on WebGPU for Android/Desktop/Web so you can quickly bootstrap your own project.

 Make sure to install anroid ndk side-by-side not the ndk-bundle.
 The ndk-bundle is legacy